YaleDHLab/dhlab-site/_events/2018-11-30-ensemble-transcribe-a-thons.md

 ### Trascribe-a-Thon Sessions

-Haas Arts Library, room 119
+Haas Arts Library, room 119<br/>
-*There will also be Yale Rep Trivia for prizes, a hands-on look at original programs from the Arts Library Special Collections, snacks, and more!*
+*There will also be Yale Rep Trivia for prizes, a hands-on look at original programs from the Arts Library Special Collections, snacks, and more!*<br/>
-November 12 from 5:00 - 7:00 p.m.
+November 12 from 5:00 - 7:00 p.m.<br/>
-November 16 from 3:00 - 5:00 p.m.
+November 16 from 3:00 - 5:00 p.m.<br/>

-Franke Family Digital Humanities Laboratory *Participants can also tour the newly renovated DHLab and explore a digital exhibit created for the 50th Anniversary of Yale Rep*
+Franke Family Digital Humanities Laboratory<br/>
+*Participants can also tour the newly renovated DHLab and explore a digital exhibit created for the 50th Anniversary of Yale Rep*<br/>
 November 30 from 2:00 - 4:00 p.m.